 Many urologists offer vasectomy reversals, but a general urologist without fellowship training typically has only a 30 to 40 percent success rate with the procedure.
 In addition, some urologists say they are fellowship-trained when they have taken special courses observing experts for only a few weeks.
 Patients need to beware of this when interviewing prospective physicians.
 At The Vasectomy Reversal Center of America, our surgeons are fellowship-trained microsurgeons and have among the highest vasectomy reversal success rates because they have the extra training needed to perform the most complex reversal techniques.

 There are two types of microsurgical vasectomy reversals, vasovasostomy, and epididymovasostomy.
-Dr. Boyle and Dr. Fenig are highly skilled at both procedures.
+Dr. David Fenig and Dr. Melissa Mendez are highly skilled at both procedures.
 Our special training, microsurgical skills, and favorable outcomes benefit our patients in their endeavor to conceive a baby naturally.